John Barr (New Zealand politician): Early life and career

 Barr was born in Paisley, Scotland, in 1867, and attended a public school at Pollokshaws.
 His parents were John Barr and Mary Brown.
 His first job was in a weaving factory in Glasgow.
 He became interested in social reform in Scotland and advocated for unions and temperance.

 On 8 Feb 1888, he married Helen McPherson Niddrie (b.
 6 December 1867 in Stirling).
 They had seven children in Scotland (their eldest died before they emigrated) and a further three in New Zealand.

 He was employed as a stonemason and telegraph linesman in the United States, Canada and British Columbia.
 In 1902, he immigrated to New Zealand and settled at Redcliffs near Sumner, where he became the leader of the small community (by 1905, Redcliffs had 70 residents).
-He continued to work as a stonemason and worked on ChristChurch Cathedral, the Trinity Congregational Church and later the pillars for the World War I memorial lamps along Sumner Esplanade.
+He continued to work as a stonemason and worked on Christ Church Cathedral, the Trinity Congregational Church and later the pillars for the World War I memorial lamps along Sumner Esplanade.

 He was active with many organisations.
 He founded the Christchurch Trades and Labour Council and became its first president.
 He was chairman of the Christchurch Tramway Board.
 He was chairman of the Sumner School committee (1904–1907) at a time when the school was overcrowded (100 pupils were accommodated in two classrooms) and Redcliffs' children had to walk there, as the Education Board would not subsidise tram fares.
 Barr campaigned for a school at Redcliffs, which was opened on 16 September 1907.

 The Barr family lived in Estuary Road in Redcliffs.
 The road was renamed in 1948 to Beachville Road.